ascenDeveloper/CivFolioFront/README.md

 # CivFolioFront
-A frontend portfolio for demonstrate projects or thinkings(At the moment is a  beta version only for Civil engineering)
+This project is a frontend portfolio that demonstrates a collection of projects as well as thoughts and ideas.(At the moment is a  beta version only for Civil engineering)